High Force Walk

 This walk takes you along the free southern bank of the river but if you would like to visit the northern bank then access is via a private footpath on the Raby estate for which a fee is charged.
 See the link below for more details.

 If you'd like to extend your walk you could continue west along the Pennine Way to Cow Green Reservoir and Cauldron Snout waterfall.
 The waterfall is another spectacular sight and at 200 yards (180 m) long, it is reckoned to be the longest waterfall in England.
+Heading east along the waymarked river trail will take you to Middleton-in-Teesdale.

 High Force Waterfall PostcodeDL12 0XF - Please note: Postcode may be approximate for some rural locations